Ione Belarra: In government (2020–2023)

 After the November 2019 Spanish general election, Podemos entered government with the Spanish Socialist Workers' Party (PSOE), and Belarra became Secretary of State for the 2030 Agenda from January 2020 to March 2021.
 She then became Minister of Social Rights and 2030 Agenda.

 After Iglesias's retirement, Belarra was voted secretary general of Podemos with 88.69% of the members' votes in June 2021, while Yolanda Díaz succeeded Iglesias as leader of Unidas Podemos.

 In 2022, Belarra introduced legislation to ban the sale of pets in shops, convert zoos into wildlife recovery centres and impose prison sentences for abusers as part of Spain's first animal-rights bill, which notably did not target bullfighting.
 A month later, the PSOE group in the Congress of Deputies tabled an amendment to restrict the scope of the text, excluding animals related to hunting, a decision which was strongly criticised by Unidas Podemos.

 Despite this disagreement, the two parties voted together in Congress on 6 October to reject the motions to reject the bill tabled by the People's Party (PP), Vox and the Basque Nationalist Party (PNV).

 For the 2023 Spanish general election, Belarra switched to the Madrid constituency and ran fifth on the list of Sumar, the new left-wing alliance founded by Yolanda Díaz.
 The list came third, winning six seats.

 In October 2023, Belarra accused the EU and the US of "being complicit in Israel's war crimes" and called for Israel to be denounced before the International Criminal Court because of what she identified as ongoing "planned genocide" in the Gaza Strip against the Palestinian peoples.

 Post-government (2023–present)

 In November 2023, Pedro Sánchez formed his third government, without Belarra or any other members of Podemos.
 Podemos then split from Sumar, and its five deputies sat in the mixed group in parliament.

-Following the Torre-Pacheco unrest in July 2025, Belarra accused the Spanish police of being infiltrated by neo-Nazis.
+Following the Torre-Pacheco unrest in July 2025, Belarra accused the Spanish police of being infiltrated by neo-fascist ideology.
 The police union filed a complaint with the Supreme Court of Spain for alleged defamation.